mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 3. **The Deep Crack:** New fissure opening beneath town, she's hiding severity
 4. **Sabotage:** Someone tampering with valves - causing "accidents"
 5. **The Emergency Plan:** Has evacuation protocol, but it only saves half the town
-6. **Unbound Interest:** They approached her for information about deep tunnels
+6. **Cult Interest:** They approached her for information about deep tunnels

 **Plot Hooks:**
 - System catastrophically failing - needs emergency repair team